cbnva/sato-eeprom-info/README.md

     - Selecting this part in the programming software worked perfectly.
     - I did not try one in the SATO printer.
     - There are probably hundreds of pin-compatible parts, but this is the first one I found.
+  - This ROM image also works in the M84-Pro-3 and probably the M84-Pro-6.
+On startup, it asks you to confirm that the print head resolution has changed.
+    - If you receive this prompt on each startup, then the EEPROM is write-protected.
+See above for clearing that flag.

 I would love to know what each of the registers mean in the ROM.
 If someone knows, please open a ticket.